Arber555/user-management-api/README.md

 ```

 This will:

+- Install dependencies for all Lambda functions
-- Zip and upload Lambda functions
+- Zip and upload the code to S3
+- Automatically create the S3 bucket (if it doesn't exist)
-- Deploy full infrastructure using CloudFormation
+- Deploy the infrastructure using CloudFormation
-- Print your API Gateway URL
+- Output the API Gateway base URL for testing

 ---